lusis/sysadvent-2014/sysadvent_post/index.md

 OpenResty combines checkpointed versions of Nginx, modified versions of the lua module (largely maintained by the OpenResty folks anyway), curated versions of LuaJIT and a boatload of nginx-specific lua modules into a single distribution.
 OpenResty builds of nginx can be used anywhere out-of-the-box that you would use a non-lua version of Nginx.
 Currently openresty is sponsored by CloudFlare where the primary author, Yichun Zhang (who prefers to go by "agentzh" everywhere) is employed.

 OpenResty is a pretty straightforward "configure/make/make install" beast.
-There is a slightly dated omnibus project on Github [from my friend Brian Akins](https://github.com/bakins/omnibus-nginx) that we've contributed to in the past and will be contributing our current changes back to in the future.
+There is a slightly dated omnibus project on Github [from my friend Brian Akins](https://github.com/bakins/omnibus-nginx) that we've contributed to in the past (and will be contributing our current changes back to in the future).
 Much of my appreciation and knowledge of lua and openresty comes directly from Brian and his omnibus packages are how I got started.

 # But nobody builds system packages anymore
 Obviously system packages are the domain of greyhaired BOFHs who think servers are for serving.
 Since we're all refined and there are buzzword quotas to be maintained, you should probably just use Docker (but you have to say it like Benny says "Spaceship").